 - Check the weather: Consider other plans during events such as storms or extreme heat.

 - Bring a map: They can be printed or downloaded from the preserve webpages.
 Cell phones don’t always have service in some areas of Midpen preserves.

 - Pack essentials: Water, weather-appropriate clothing, basic first aid supplies and food.
 Midpen preserves are wildland areas with minimal development.
 Consider sun protection, sturdy footwear, and long pants particularly in grassland areas where there may be ticks.

 - Bring a friend and tell someone your plan: Bring someone with you, and make sure someone knows where you are heading and when you expect to return.

-- Make a backup plan: Google Maps show how busy places are: search for a preserve and scroll down to the popular time graph.
+- Check parking capacity and make a backup plan: Some of the more popular preserve parking areas can fill early, especially on the weekends.
+Google Maps show how busy places are: search for a preserve and scroll down to the popular time graph.
 For some of our more popular preserves, this crowd data is provided in real-time.
 Plan accordingly and have a Plan B — one or two alternate locations ready in case your destination is full.

 - Reserve a permit (if needed): A few Midpen trailheads require permits for parking which can be reserved at openspace.org/permits.